Multiple Sclerosis (MS)

 • Problems with vision

 Vision may become dim or blurred.
-Mainly, people lose the ability to see when looking straight ahead (central vision).
-Peripheral (side) vision is less affected.
+Most frequently, people lose the ability to see when looking straight ahead (central vision) while peripheral (side) vision is less affected.
 People with multiples sclerosis may also have the following vision problems:

 • Internuclear ophthalmoplegia: The nerve fibers that coordinate the eyes when they move horizontally (look from side to side) are damaged.
 One eye cannot turn inward, causing double vision when looking toward the side opposite the affected eye.
 The unaffected eye may move involuntarily, moving rapidly and repetitively in one direction, then slowly drifting back (a symptom called nystagmus).